 Antique Persian Rugs are Craftsmanship From More Than 80 Years Ago.
-There is an indescribable essence to an Antique Persian Rug that just has to be seen up-close and in-person to be experienced.
+An Antique Persian Rug has an indescribable essence that must be seen up close and in person to be experienced.

 Forget notions you have about what you think an antique is.
 These Antique Persian Rugs are anything but low-pile or worn out.
-These are the highest quality, handcrafted Persian rugs, carefully cared for and treated, with colors that pop as if they’d just been knotted days prior.
+These are the highest quality, hand-knotted Persian rugs, carefully cared for and treated with colors that pop as if they’d been knotted days prior.

 The quality, which could almost be described as age-defying, is an immediate attention grabber as these rugs, each tightly woven by master craftsmen, show a tradition that extends past any one person, a testament to skill and storytelling that live on in these Antique Persian Rugs that last well past 80 years.

 How Old Does a Persian Rug be Considered Antique or Vintage?